MapSteps/erident-custom-login-and-dashboard/readme.txt

 **If you are an existing user of the Erident plugin you will be greeted with a 1-click migration to safely migrate from Erident to Ultimate Dashboard from your WordPress admin dashboard.**

-**Before migrating: Please make sure you are running the latest version of the Erident plugin (4.2) before running the 1-click migration.
-The latest version fixes an issue where non-admins were able to trigger the migration process which fails to install Ultimate Dashboard.
-If that’s been the case for you, please install Ultimate Dashboard manually.
+**IMPORTANT!
+Please make sure you have the latest version of the Erident plugin (4.2) installed before running the 1-click migration.
+The latest version fixes an earlier issue where non-admins were able to trigger the migration process which failed to install Ultimate Dashboard.
+If that’s been the case for you, please [install Ultimate Dashboard](https://wordpress.org/plugins/ultimate-dashboard/) manually.
 Your data was already migrated successfully.**

 Erident Custom Login and Dashboard is the #1 rated Plugin to customize the WordPress Login Screen.
 It's a clean & minimalist way for you to fully customize almost all aspects of the WordPress Login Page.